EuniceMusenyia/Warsan-Frontend/README.md

 # Start the development server
 `npm run dev`

-# Navigating To The Dashboard
+# Navigate To The Dashboard
 `Open your browser and go to:http://localhost:3000`

 # Access The Dashboard